iZettle/sdk-ios/README.md

 If the user isn't yet authenticated with iZettle when an operation is presented, a login screen will automatically be displayed.

+Some settings are set on the shared instance and will affect all operations:

+- **enforcedUserAccount** _(optional)_: If set, operations will be restricted to only work for the specified iZettle username.

 ### Charge

 Perform a payment with an amount and a reference.